Court as the last resort – alternative dispute resolution in family law

-Each Autumn, family law professionals committed to resolving disputes in a constructive way gather to discuss strategies and techniques in which they can assist their clients to address their issues in the best possible way for their families.
+Each Autumn, family law professionals committed to resolving disputes in a constructive way gather to discuss strategies and techniques in which they can assist their clients to resolve disputes in the best possible way for their families.
 A national conference, hosted by Resolution, is currently taking place, with more events and seminars taking place across the regions over the coming weeks.

 During a divorce or separation, with emotions often running high and disagreements at their height, the temptation can often be for parties to rush to court and seek a determination from a Judge, whether in relation to their children or finances.
 In some cases this is the right course of action to take, but it is by no means the only approach and there are other methods of dispute resolution that can keep disputes - and costs - to a minimum.

 Perhaps the best-known form of alternative dispute resolution is mediation.
 A mediator is impartial, and meets the parties together to assist them in identifying those issues that are not yet agreed upon and to help them to try and reach agreement.